TylerYep/wolfbot/README.md

 ## Algorithms and Solvers
 * algorithms.py (Includes all solvers and consistency checks for groups of statements)
 * generate.py (Used to generate data for many game iterations)
-* possible.py (Finds all possible player statements for Wolves)
 * predictions.py (Makes predictions given a SolverSolution)
 * train.py (Used for Reinforcement Learning Wolf)
 * voting.py (Used to aggregate prediction results)